respeecher/auto-odoo/README.md

 cp variables.template variables
 ```

 Then edit the `variables` file to conform to your site's needs.
-(Currently there is only one variable to
+(Currently there are only two variables to
-customize: the name of your server.)
+customize: the name of your server and your email, for letsencrypt.)

 Run